laferenorg/FGame/README.md

   ```
   - #### Function
     ##### `set_size`
-    this section to fill in the data size with the following parameters.
+    this section to fill the data size with the following parameters.
+    And this is to make it easier for you to fill in big data from the variables you create.
     ```cpp
       void set_size(float fgame_width, float fgame_height)
     ```
     ##### `set_position`
     this section to fill in the data position with the following parameters.
+    And the function in to make it easy for you to adjust the position of the variables you create
     ```cpp
       void set_position(float fgame_x, float fgame_y)
     ```